fleet-sdk/docs/docs/guide/wallet-interaction.md

 }
 ```

-When you call `ergoConnector.nautilus.connect()` for the first time a wallet window will pop-up asking for the user to allow access to the selected wallet.
-If the user rejects, it will return `false` otherwise, it will return `true` and inject the [Context API](#context-api) so that the `ergo` object will be available for direct use.
+When you call `ergoConnector.nautilus.connect()` for the first time a wallet window will pop-up asking the user to allow access to the selected wallet.
+If the user rejects the prompt, it will return `false` otherwise, it will return `true` and inject the [Context API](#context-api), which will make the `ergo` object available for direct use.

 ### Step.
 3: Get balance

 Now that you have access to the [Context API](#context-api) you can interact with the connected wallet.

-Let's start getting the wallet's balance.
+Let's start by getting the wallet's balance.
 For that, you can use the `ergo.get_balance()` method.

 #### Get ERG balance